anollipian/markdown-cv/index.md

 __Al Jadwal
 `October 2012 to January 2013`
 Mobile Application for IOS and Android using PhoneGap framework.
-It's an application made for teachers and students to make it easier for them to add their subjects' assignments & notes for each lesson.
+It's an application made for teachers and students to make it easier for them to add their subjects' assignments and notes for each lesson.

 __School Echo
 `January 2013 to September 2013`